 Mercy's Lung Center offers a number of services for the effective detection, diagnosis, treatment and rehabilitation of lung conditions.

-Mercy Pulmonology Clinic is now offering a new non-drug, outpatient procedure called Bronchial Thermoplasty, which has been approved by the FDA for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long-acting beta-agonists.
+Mercy Pulmonology Clinic offers a new non-drug, outpatient procedure called Bronchial Thermoplasty, which has been approved by the FDA for the treatment of severe persistent asthma in patients 18 years and older whose asthma is not well controlled with inhaled corticosteroids and long-acting beta-agonists.
 Bronchial thermoplasty is a treatment option that can provide additional benefits to standard asthma medications.
-In clinical studies, bronchial thermoplasty has been shown to improve asthma related quality of life and provide long-lasting asthma control, including:
+In clinical studies, bronchial thermoplasty has been shown to improve asthma-related quality of life and provide long-lasting asthma control, including: